schipiga/queue-consumer/README.md

         process(message)
 ```

-It doesn't matter when bulk_size is 1 (default), when to read one message is the same as to read all iterator.
+It doesn't matter with `messages_bulk_size=1` (default), when to read one message is the same as to read all iterator.

 ## API